Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/README.md

   image: portainer/portainer
   volumes:
     - /var/run/docker.sock:/var/run/docker.sock
-    - portainer_data:/data
   ports:
     - "9000:9000"
 ```
 This container is based on the official Portainer image.
-It is configured to mount a Docker socket, with a data volume called portainer_data.
-This will let us connect to our local Docker containers and manage them easily.
+It is configured to mount a Docker socket.
+This will let us connect to our local Docker daemon and manage the containers easily.
 We also decide to use port 9000, so it will allow access to the Portainer web interface from a browser.
 To start our other containers and portainer we can run the following command :